-Article 27 of the Administrative Ordinance provides that an improved technology of another technology provided under license terms shall belong to the party that has improved that another technology.
-In addition, Article 29, paragraph 3 of the said Ordinance prohibits a technology provider from restricting a technology receiver's right to improve the technology provided under license terms or to use the technology so improved.
+Article 27 of the Administrative Ordinance provides that an improved technology resulting from another technology licensed under cross-border licensing agreements shall belong to the party that has improved that technology.
+In addition, Article 29, paragraph 3 of the said Ordinance prohibits the original technology licensor from restricting a technology licensee's right to improve the technology licensed under licensing agreements or to use such improved technology.

-On the other hand, regarding technique transfer or license contracts in China, Article 354 of the Contract Law of China provides that a party to a contract may specify the division of results from an improved technique.
+n the other hand, regarding domestic technology transfer or licensing agreements in China, Article 354 of the Contract Law of China provides that a party to a contract may provide how and who to assume the products from technology improvement.
 In the said Law, such a compulsory provision as those in the Administrative Ordinance cannot be found.
 In addition, Article 355 of the Contract Law provides that, if laws or administrative regulations set separate provisions for technology import and export contracts, patent contracts or patent application contracts, such provisions shall govern.
-This handling indicates that the Administrative Ordinance, which is a special law, is applied with priority to license contracts that fall under technology import and export while Article 354 of the Contract Law of China is applied to other ordinary domestic technology transfer or licensing contracts.
+This indicates that the Administrative Ordinance, which is a special law, is applied and supersedes license contracts that fall under technology import and export, while Article 354 of the Contract Law of China is applied to other ordinary domestic technology transfer or licensing contracts.

-In technology export and import, to which the Administrative Ordinance applies, it is contemplated that foreign companies are often in a position of a technology provider.
-Then the said Ordinance, which provides that an improved technique shall automatically belong to the party that has improved the provided technique, irrespective of contractual terms between the parties, is designed to work as a mandatory provision applied only to foreign companies that become a technique provider.
-Then there is a possibility that the Ordinance is inconsistent with the duty of national treatment as referred to in Article 3, paragraph 1 of the TRIPS Agreement as the Ordinance includes measures to discriminate against foreign countries.
+In technology export and import, to which the Administrative Ordinance applies, it is contemplated that foreign companies are often in a position of a technology licensor.
+Then the said Ordinance, which provides that an improved technology shall automatically belong to the party that has improved the provided technology, irrespective of contractual terms between the parties, is designed to work as a mandatory provision applied only to foreign companies that become a technique licensor.
+Then there is a possibility that the Ordinance is inconsistent with the national treatment obligation under Article 3, paragraph 1 of the TRIPS Agreement as discriminatory treatment against foreign countries.

-Licensor Liability (Article 24 of the Administrative Ordinance)
+Licensor's Liability on Third Party Infringement (Article 24 of the Administrative Ordinance)

-The old ordinance (the Technology Introduction Contract Administrative Ordinance and the Technology Introduction Contract Administrative Ordinance Application Rules) had provided that, in technology export and import, if a technique receiver was sued by a third party for infringement of a right as a consequence of using a technique provided under license terms, the licensor would be obliged to respond to that suit.
+The old ordinance (the Technology Introduction Contract Administrative Ordinance and the Technology Introduction Contract Administrative Ordinance Application Rules) had provided that, in technology export and import, if a technology licensee was sued by a third party for infringement of its right as a consequence of using the technology provided under the licensing agreement, the licensor would be obliged to respond to that suit.
 This duty to respond to a suit was abolished when the old ordinance was repealed.
-However, Article 24(2) of the Administrative Ordinance still provides for the obligation to cooperate in responding to a third party's claim for infringement of a right.
-Furthermore, Article 24, paragraph 3 of the Administrative Ordinance provides that, if the receiving party's using the technique provided by the providing party in accordance with the provisions of a technology import contract infringes third party's legitimate interests, the providing party shall assume liability for that infringement, as the old ordinance does.
-It is possible that a licensor would be exempted from liability in such a case as licensee's using the licensed technique in a way not in accordance with the contract infringes third party's legitimate interests.
-But it seems that a licensor must take some steps for liability for infringement to a third party even if it has not been involved in that infringement until it has turned out that the licensor is exempted from the liability.
+However, Article 24(2) of the Administrative Ordinance still provides for the obligation to cooperate in responding to a third party's claim for infringement of its right.
+Furthermore, Article 24, paragraph 3 of the Administrative Ordinance provides that, if the licensee's usage of the technology provided by the licensor in accordance with the provisions of a technology import contract infringes third party's legitimate interests, the licensor shall assume liability for that infringement, just the same as the old ordinance does.
+It is possible that a licensor would be exempted from liability in such a case as licensee's usage of the licensed technology which is not consistent with the contract terms infringes third party's legitimate interests.
+But it seems that a licensor must assume liability for infringement to a third party even if it has not been involved in that infringement, until it is clearly demonstrated that the licensor shall be exempted from the liability.